miohtama/vvv/docs/source/integration.rst

 `Travis CI <http://about.travis-ci.org/>`_ is continuous integration and build service which is free for open source projects to use.

-VVV and Travic CI can be easily integrated to your project
+VVV and Travic CI can be very easily integrated to your project:

-* Travis CI will automatically run after you commit changes to your project
+* Travis CI will automatically run after you commit changes to your project on Github (as the writing of thisGithub is the only supported VCS)

 * Travis CI will run VVV validation checks against your source code and reports possible violations.
   Note that this does not prevent bad commits - you will just get notification afterwards